anhinga/2020-notes/programming-overview/README.md

   * To explore emerging patterns in a randomly initialized self-referential DMM: Section 1.2 (pages 3-4) of the same paper, https://www.cs.brandeis.edu/~bukatin/dmm-notes-2018.pdf

+## Creating a deep copy of a network subgraph on the fly

+  * Pre-DMM algorithm and implementation: Section 4.3 (pages 7-8) of https://arxiv.org/abs/1601.00713
+    ("Almost Continuous Transformations of Software and Higher-order Dataflow Programming")

+  * Matrix-based formalism (not implemented yet): Section 4 (pages 10-12) of https://arxiv.org/abs/1606.09470

+  * Formulas for matrix-based formalism for Pure DMMs (not implemented): Section 5.2 (pages 3-4) of https://arxiv.org/abs/1610.00831

+## Non-flat network matrix (using arbitrary V-value as a network matrix)

+Not implemented, but discussed in multiple places

+  * Initial discussion: